stashed/docs/docs/guides/cli/cli.md

 ```

 ## Debug Command
 `kubectl stash debug` command is used to debug stash resources.
+This command describes the necessary resources and shows logs from the related pods which makes the debugging process quicker and easier.
 ### Debug Backup
 To debug a backup you need to provide BackupConfiguration name or BackupBatch name.
-You will provide the BackupConfiguration name or BackupBatch name by using flags.
+You have to provide the BackupConfiguration name or BackupBatch name by using flags.
 The available flags are:

 | Flag             | Description                                                                       |
 |------------------|-----------------------------------------------------------------------------------|